Ben Davies (footballer, born 1995): Rangers

 Davies signed for Scottish Premiership club Rangers on 19 July 2022 on a four-year contract for an undisclosed fee, reported to be an initial £3 million, potentially rising to £4 million in add-ons.
 He made his debut for the club as a substitute against Belgian side Union Saint-Gilloise during a UEFA Champions League qualifier loss on 2 August.

+Davies returned to English football when he joined recently relegated League One club Birmingham City on 24 August 2024 on loan for the rest of the season.

+On 23 August 2025, Davies joined EFL Championship club Oxford United on loan for the rest of the season.
+He made his debut on 13 September in a 2–2 draw with Leicester City.

 Style of play

 Davies is a left-sided centre-back who can also play at left-back.